jdx/mise/docs/configuration.md

 Configures the vendor_conf.d script for fish shell to automatically activate.
-This file is automatically used in homebrew and potentially other installs to automatically activate rtx without configuring.
+This file is automatically used in homebrew and potentially other installs to automatically activate mise without configuring.

 Defaults to enabled, set to "0" to disable.